Anna Louise Spencer

 With an emphasis on rhythms of attention and intention in personal and public life, my research offers two new contributions to knowledge.
 Firstly, an emerging discipline of embodied etymology which traces and translates the worlds which have given rise to us and in turn the worlds we then give rise to.
 Secondly, the experiential insights of young people as collaborators in new experimental modes of social change.

-This research is part of the Creative Campus cohort in the Highlands and Islands.
+This research is part of the GSA Highlands and Islands campus cohort.

 Research Keywords:Conversation, Anticipation, Design, Futures, Young People, Highlands and Islands, Performativity, Provocation